 We participate in the official celebrations of the 80th Anniversary of the Battle of the Bulge including military parades, wreath-laying ceremonies and other celebratory events.
 They all have one thing in common; bringing together veterans, Belgian and American service members, students and visitors.
 Eventually, the “throwing of the nuts” from the balcony of the town hall brings the commemoration to a heartfelt close.
 On this special occasion, Bastogne is filled with reenactors, WW2 military vehicles and tanks rolling through the streets during the military vehicle parade.
 We cross borders to Luxembourg to pay our respect to the fallen soldiers, among them many 101st paratroopers and General S. Patton at the Luxembourg American Cemetery.

 On the last leg of our journey, we visit one of the world’s smallest countries, the Grand Duchy of Luxembourg.
-The rich historical heritage follows us around as we tour the world-famous castles of the Ardennes Forest.
-Our visit to Luxembourg would not be complete without a stop at the Diekirch National Military History Museum with the world’s largest collection of World War II items.
+Our visit would not be complete without a stop at the Diekirch National Military History Museum with the world’s largest collection of World War II items.
 On a walking tour in the center of Luxembourg City, we pass by landmarks such as the Ducal Palace, the Notre-Dame Cathedral or the Old Town, and we get to experience the heart of this vibrant capital.
 Before traveling to Paris, the festive Christmas market serves as the perfect end to a highly memorable tour.
 The next morning, after saying goodbye, the Passengers are brought to Charles de Gaulle Airport for their return flights.